Abib-ops/Abib/README.txt

 https://github.com/microsoft/cascadia-code/releases

 The file above can be installed on almost every modern operating system, including Ubuntu.
-For the latter, just double-click on the .ttf file to open the font manager/preview tool.
+For the latter, double-click on the .ttf file to open the font manager/preview tool.
 Hit ‘install’ to install it on your system.
 Thanks to Hal.